K0lb3/UnityPy/README.md

 * ``.export()`` - mesh exported as .obj (str)

-The mesh is converted into a Wavefront .obj file.
+The mesh will be converted to the Wavefront .obj file format.

 ```python
 mesh : Mesh